open-crypto-broker/crypto-broker-deployment/README.md

 # Crypto Broker Deployment and End-to-End Testing

 This repository features two purposes.
-On the one hand it describes how the Crypto Broker Server and the different Crypto Broker Clients can be deployed to Cloud Foundry and Kubernetes.
+On the one hand, it describes how to deploy the Crypto Broker Server and how to use the Crypto Broker client libraries through CLI test applications, as well as how to run both on Cloud Foundry and Kubernetes.
 On the other hand it can perform end-to-end tests which simulate the usage of the Crypto Broker Server and the different Crypto Broker Clients from a user perspective.

 ## Cross Compilation and Branch Support